sammiefrog/sammiefrog.github.io/README.md

 ## Technology Stack

-HTML, CSS, Bootstrap
+HTML, CSS, Bootstrap, JQuery

 ## Usage

 To learn about me as a developer and see what skills I have.

 ## Credits

-www.w3schools.com
-www.getbootstrap.com
+www.fontawesome.com

 ## Contact
 * #### Name: Sammantha Sasenick (@sammiefrog)